 Do you like art, history and architecture?

-With your certified guide, you will skip the lines at the entrance to the museums!
+With your accredited guide you will avoid queues at the entrance of the museums!

 Duration – 4 hours.